mscheltienne/meg-tests/doc/meg-settings.rst

 The MEG default sampling rate is 1 kHz, but it can be changed to 2 kHz, 3 kHz, 4 kHz or 5 kHz.
-In practice, there is no reason to increase the sampling rate (which will also increase the file size) except if an analogical signal requiring this sampling rate is measured on the miscellaneous channels.
+In practice, there is no reason to increase the sampling rate (which will also increase the file size) except if an analog signal requiring this sampling rate is measured on the miscellaneous channels.

 Channel selection